 All of the above could be normal child hood behaviour and if there really is a problem it will not be found and rectified with such screening.
 Instead the infant or child could receive a psychiatric diagnosis and potentially psychiatric drugs.11

 Who Will do the Screening: It is proposed that maternal and child nurses in community health services will expand existing physical checks to include mental health screening.
 They will refer the identified child for “final diagnosis” which will again be based on a subjective checklist ─ no scientific tests.

 The existing physical checks are recommended for the infant/child at: 1-4 weeks old, 6-8 weeks, 6 months, 12 months, 18 months, 2 years and 3 years old.
-So this subjective mental health screening would be done more than once.10
+So this subjective mental health screening would be done it appears multiple times.12

 The Draft Report says there is no adequate data to assess whether the increased focus on infant emotional wellbeing in the past has had a substantial effect on young children and their families.
 Despite this complete lack of evidence, they are proposing to move full steam ahead with the screening proposals accompanied with more demands for money.
 [PCDR, Vol. 2, p.653, 658, Vol 1, p.
 11]

 As early as 2010, the Royal Australian and New Zealand College of Psychiatrists who had 8 drug companies support their activities in 2017, were promoting that a, “significant number of infants, children and adolescents experience some form of mental illness,” and were recommending all infants were screened to identify early symptoms of mental illness.13